-- Strong competition has continued in the Australian grocery market with the expansion growth of Aldi and Amazon's market entry. - Woolworths: Food sales experienced a strong turnaround this year with revenue growing +4.9% in the first half of 2018 (Source: IGD).
+- Strong competition has continued in the Australian grocery market in 2017 with the ongoing growth of Aldi and Costco placing pressure on all retailers with price emerging as a core strategy across the board. - Woolworths: Food sales experienced a strong turn-around this year with revenue growing +4.5% in 2017 (Source: Woolworths).
 Key developments behind this improved performance has been a focus on store refurbishment and trialling new formats.
-Woolworths rebranded over 5,700 lines to Woolworths (mid) and Essentials (entry) that are delivering strong growth (Source ICD) - Coles: Food and liquor sales were up +2.0% year-on-year in 2017, behind Woolworths for the first time in recent years.
-Its continued 'Down Down' price strategy has led a food and liquor deflation of 0.8% for 2017 (Source: IGD). - IGA (Metcash): Supermarket food and liquor sales continued to capture low growth in the first half of 2018 up +0.3% on last year.
-Broadly Metcash has lagged behind the growth of Coles and Woolworths in recent years as the competition, especially around price, has intensified (Source: IGD). - Aldi: Rapid expansion has continued at Aldi and it is forecast to operate 590 stores nationwide by 2021.
+Woolworths has also continued to invest in price with annual deflation at 2.1% (Source IGD). - Coles: Food and liquor sales were up +2.0% year-on-year in 2017 behind Woolworths for the first time in recent years.
+Its continued 'Down Down' price strategy has led a food and liquor deflation of 0.8% for 2017 (source: Coles). - IGA (Metcash): Supermarket sales continued to capture low growth in 2017 up +1.3% on last year.
+Broadly Metcash have lagged behind the growth of Coles and Woolworths in recent years as the competition, especially around price has intensified (Source: IGD). - Aldi: Rapid expansion has continued at Aldi and is forecast to operate 590 stores nationwide by 2021.
 It experienced the largest growth (albeit off a smaller base) out of the four majors with a +12% increase in sales year-on-year (Source: IGD).
-Aldi is seeking to attract new customers with a widening range and a better fresh food offering. - Costco: Sales grew +15% as Costco plans to continue opening more new stores, increasing from its current nine stores to 15 by 2021 (Source: IGD).
+Aldi is seeking to attract new customers with a widening range and a better fresh food offering. - Costco: Sales grew +15% as Costco plans to continue opening more new stores moving forward increasing from its current nine stores to 15 by 2021 (Source: IGD).
 The focus is on having a complete food and general merchandise offer in one place, which is often sold in bulk.